 There has been an assumption on the internet that the war diary of 6 RTR for Operation CRUSADER has been lost.
 This does in fact not appear to be the case, and it seems simply to be the case of Liddell-Hart being a bit careless in filing… As before, great thanks are due to the staff and volunteers at the Tank Museum Archives, Bovington, UK.
 The copy I received has a note on it “November 1941 -Missing [see RTR/6RTRdesert.doc]” and what appears to be an original is in a separate/older and has ink annotations, which I suspect maybe from by Liddel-Hart.

-6 RTR was one of the three armoured regiments in 7 Armoured Brigade, 7 Armoured Division, 30 Corps, 8th Army.
+6 RTR was one of the three armoured regiments in 7 Armoured Brigade, 7 Armoured Division, 30 Corps, Eighth Army.
 It was the only regiment in 7 Armoured Brigade to be fully equipped with Crusader tanks.
 The Brigade advanced along the centre line of the division and pushed furthest during the initial phase of the advance, reaching almost to the German siege lines of Tobruk when it seized the Sidi Rezegh airfield on 19 November.
 After an already exciting day on 20 November, on 21 November the regiment was put into an attack that saw it being annihilated, in a classic screw-up of war.
 The remains of the regiment left the airfield on 23 November and passed out of CRUSADER into the rear area of 8th Army and to Egypt.
 It is quite likely that individual crews of the regiment and officers were assigned to replacement tanks joining the battle, but the regiment itself was spent, and would not see action again until May/June 1942.

 Crusader tanks from an unknown unit moving to forward positions in the Western Desert, 26 November 1941.
 Courtesy IWM Collections E6724

-It is difficult to comprehend what the commanders on Sidi Rezegh (Brigadiers Campbell of Support Group and Davey of 7 Armoured Brigade) were thinking when they ordered 6 RTR to undertake this attack into what must have been known to be a strong position.
+It is difficult to comprehend what the commanders on Sidi Rezegh (Brigadiers Campbell of Support Group and Davy of 7 Armoured Brigade) were thinking when they ordered 6 RTR to undertake this attack into what must have been known to be a strong position.
 While Davey after the war appears to blame Campbell (who by then was conveniently dead, as was the Division’s GOC, Gott, meaning they could not defend themselves), his own report written shortly after the operation notes it as a mistake that he allowed 6 RTR to attack, because it split his tank force (with drastic consequences for 7 Hussars (see this older entry), and the battle itself).
 There is a good discussion at the Axis History Forum on this link.

 Diary.
 6th Royal Tank Regiment.
 November 1941.